 Welcome

-It is often difficult to navigate a society dominated by heteronormativity, ableism, and neuronormative expectations.
-It can be challenging to feel seen and heard by individuals who have a limited perspective of gender, queerness and diverse neurotypes.
-Given my queer identities and lived experience as a late-realized autistic individual, I strive to cultivate a compassionate support space as an AuDHD peer support coach for those seeking growth self-understanding.
-I am dedicated to promoting acceptance and advocating for non-neuronormative and neuroqueer community.
+It’s difficult to navigate a society dominated by cisheteronormativity, white supremacy, ableism, and neuronormative expectations.
+It can be challenging to feel seen and heard by individuals who have a limited perspective of gender, queerness and neurodivergence.
+Given my queer identities and lived experience as a late-realized autistic person, I strive to cultivate a compassionate support space as an AuDHD peer support coach for those seeking growth and self-understanding.
+I am also a gender doula in training, under the guidance of Elias Lawliet.
+As a licensed therapist, I have 7 years of experience in supporting queer, trans, and gender expansive folx.
+As an aspiring gender doula, I aim to expand my tools for supporting folx seeking to transform their relationship to gender, in ways that are divested from the current structure of the mental health industrial complex and failing institutions.

 I work from a social justice orientation and I am primarily concerned with the client’s sense of safety and validation regarding issues of race, gender, sexuality, neurodiversity, and other key identity factors.